shrx/ASCIICover/README.md

 The script will show the album's cover image if there's a file named `folder.jpg` in the song's directory.

 You can use the option `-r` to resize the window to a square dimension automatically on script start.
+If you want to manually refresh the script while running, for example if you added an image after you've already started playing the song, you can press `r`.
 As of now, you can terminate the script by two commands: `Ctrl+c` or `q`.